 Preparation leads to perfection and Saba's USMLE Step 1 first-time pass rate results are the proof.
 Saba's 98% first-time pass rate in 2022 exceeds the average for U.S. and Canadian MD programs (93%), compares very favorably to U.S. and Canadian DO programs (89%), and significantly outclasses the average for other non-U.S./Canadian MD programs (74%).
 Saba consistently has the highest USMLE first-time pass rate of any Caribbean medical school.

 To best prepare our students for the USMLE Step exams, we provide students with a test center that mirrors the test conditions and environment students will experience during USMLE exams.
-Furthermore, our dedicated faculty aim to give our students a unique learning experience through one-on-one interactions, and early hands-on training you won't get at bigger schools.
+Furthermore, our dedicated faculty aims to give our students a unique learning experience through one-on-one interactions, and early hands-on training you won’t get at bigger schools.

 Saba graduates have enjoyed great success in securing residencies.
-Saba’s success is on par with U.S. medical schools, greater than most U.S. osteopathic schools and significantly greater than most International medical schools.
+Saba’s success is on par with U.S. medical schools, greater than most U.S. osteopathic schools, and significantly greater than most International medical schools.

 In Canada, where access to medical schools and residencies thereafter is extremely competitive, Saba has earned a strong reputation through large numbers of placements in the Canadian Residency Matching System, or CaRMS.
 Learn more, about Canadian Applicants.

-Saba University School of Medicine students who successfully complete the requisite licensing examinations are eligible to practice medicine in Canada, Puerto Rico and all 50 U.S. states.
-Specifically, the following bodies have approved, recognized or licensed Saba University School of Medicine:
+Saba University School of Medicine students who successfully complete the requisite licensing examinations are eligible to practice medicine in Canada, Puerto Rico, and all 50 U.S. states.
+Specifically, the following bodies have approved, recognized, or licensed Saba University School of Medicine:

 Saba University School of Medicine is one of the select international medical schools approved to participate in U.S. Federal Student Aid programs.
 Canadian students are eligible for Provincial Loans in addition to scholarships and grants.